[kuz] at cmu (dot) edu

 New: on the job market for industry research positions!

-I'm a final year PhD student and CMLH Digitial Health Innovation fellow in the School of Computer Science at Carnegie Mellon University working with Dr. Niki Kittur (Human Computer Interaction Institute) and Dr. Anita Woolley (Organization Behavior Theory, Tepper School of Business).
+I'm a final year PhD student and CMLH Digital Health Innovation fellow in the School of Computer Science at Carnegie Mellon University working with Dr. Niki Kittur (Human Computer Interaction Institute) and Dr. Anita Woolley (Organization Behavior Theory, Tepper School of Business).

-I'm particuarly proud of my work with the NSF AI-CARING AI Institute.
+I'm particularly proud of my work with the NSF AI-CARING AI Institute.
 In this segment of my thesis, I designed and oversaw a multi-year research program to create a novel methodology for collecting and modeling information retrieval behavior in small non-expert healthcare teams working in shifts, at scale.

 Outside of the PhD, I am a nationally registered paramedic and conduct research on trauma triage systems.